carpentries-incubator/julia-novice/_episodes/04-pkg.md

 > "main" branch on the GitHub repository, provides a function _and
 > its documentation_ that Melissa needs to use later on.
 >
-> If you know a package is stable, go ahead and install the JuliaHub
+> If you know a package is stable, go ahead and install the default version
-> version.
-Otherwise, it's good to check how different the archived
+> registered on JuliaHub.
+Otherwise, it's good to check how different that
-> version is from the current state.
-Click through the link under
+> version is from the current state of the software project.
+Click through the
-> "Repository" on the JuliaHub package page.
+> link under "Repository" on the JuliaHub package page.
 {: .callout}

 ## Using and importing packages